Horizontal Scaling

 - File storage — attachments (unless offloaded to S3)

-Because there’s no local state, any instance can handle any request.
+Because there’s no local state, any server process can handle any request.
 No session affinity is required — round-robin load balancing works perfectly.

 Requirements

-Section titled “Requirements”- An external NATS cluster (embedded NATS only supports a single instance)
+Section titled “Requirements”- An external NATS cluster (embedded NATS only supports a single server process)

 - A load balancer in front of the Chatto replicas (Caddy, nginx, Traefik, etc.)

-- The same secrets across all instances (cookie signing, asset signing)
+- The same secrets across all server processes (cookie signing, cookie encryption if configured, core token verifier key, asset signing)

 Configuring Chatto for Multiple Replicas

-Section titled “Configuring Chatto for Multiple Replicas”Disable the embedded NATS server and point all instances at your external cluster:
+Section titled “Configuring Chatto for Multiple Replicas”Disable the embedded NATS server and point all server processes at your external cluster:

 # Disable embedded NATSCHATTO_NATS_EMBEDDED_ENABLED=false